 Americans are known for racking up credit-card debt, but just how much we have in total is shocking.
 At the beginning of 2021, Americans owed nearly $900 billion in credit-card debt.
 This is a bit less than we had in 2020, thanks to record paydowns due to the stimulus checks during COVID-19 pandemic.
 However, WalletHub projects that net credit card debt will increase by $60 billion in 2021.

 Americans aren’t all in the same boat when it comes to credit-card debt, though.
-People in some states are better than others when it comes to avoiding charging more than they can afford.
+People in some states charge less than others, whether because they have been less impacted by the pandemic, are more responsible about their finances or a number of other factors.
 To determine which states have the least and most sustainable credit-card debts, WalletHub drew upon TransUnion credit data to calculate the cost and time required to pay off the median card balances of each of the 50 states and the District of Columbia.
-Read on for the full findings, commentary from a panel of experts and a detailed description of our methodology.

 States with the Highest & Lowest Credit-Card Debts

 |Rank*||State||Median Credit-Card Debt||Cost to Pay off||Months & Days Until Payoff|

 |5||Vermont||$1,850||-$179||14 months and 7 days|